 You may contact your advisor to file a Flat-Rate Appeal.
 Should you not file an appeal, you will bank 6 hours for the summer semester.

 The banking option for students is based on 30 hours of registration for the fall and spring semesters.
 In this instance you would not bank summer hours.

 Since your total enrollment for the academic year is greater than 30 hours, you will not qualify for an exemption in the spring, even though that semester you are in fewer than 15 hours.
-This is known as the "Rule of 30," and it follows the same rule that you would not bank if your enrollment totals 30 or greater hours.
+This is known as the "Rule of 30," and it follows the same rule that you would not bank when your enrollment totals 30 or greater hours.

 You may be eligible to apply for the work assistance tuition waiver.
 This tuition waiver was established by President Boren specifically to help undergraduate students who work long hours to help pay for their education.
 For more information and how to apply, go to: https://www.ou.edu/content/scholarships/ou/work-assistance.html.

-You may file an appeal to be exempt from flat rate tuition.
+You may file an appeal to be exempt from flat-rate tuition.

 No, hours banked will not roll from one summer to the next.

 You are encouraged to find a replacement summer course to take advantage of your banked hours.

 Adjustments to student accounts begin after the third week of classes.
 Once adjustments begin, they will be made within one week of your appeal being approved.
 Please check ONE.ou.edu to view your account status.
 You are responsible for your account, including any service charges incurred while waiting for an appeal to be processed.